ballerina-attic/ballerina-honeycomb/README.md

         http:Response response = new;
         json status = {};

-        // Calling deleteData function with id as parameter and get a return json object. var returnValue = deleteData(studentId);
+        // Calling the deleteData function with the studentId as the parameter and getting a JSON object returned. var returnValue = deleteData(studentId);
         io:println(returnValue);